principle105/principle105/README.md

 <h2>📫 How to contact me</h2>

-You can contact me through the email in my Github profile.
+You can contact me through the email on my Github profile.